blary-brass

 I used to think the Tower label copies were not as good — that the later pressings were pressed better.
 Now I know that it doesn’t matter what era the pressing is from: the tonal balance is the key to the best sound.

-More of the music of Igor Stravinsky (1882-1971)
+Hot Stamper Pressings of the Music of Igor Stravinsky Available Now

-This is a VERY old and somewhat embarrassing commentary providing the evidence for just how Wrong We Were about the sound of Solti’s 1974 recording for Decca.
+This is a VERY old and somewhat embarrassing commentary providing the evidence for just how wrong we were about the sound of Solti’s 1974 recording for Decca.

 Here is what we had to say about the album in 2008: